haniffalab/Single-cell-RNAseq-data-analysis-bundle/README.md

 * creating animated force directed graphs
 * handling big data sets as Seurat objects

-To create mode advanced data exploration apps and web portal visit https://github.com/DoruMP/Fast-data-portals-for-scRNAseq-data.
+To create mode advanced data exploration apps and web portal(s) visit https://github.com/DoruMP/Fast-data-portals-for-scRNAseq-data.
 This repository will be referred in this documentation as __Fast Portals__.

 To run the pipelines you must download the entire bundle and transfer to a server/personal computer.
 The folder structure must be kept as it is.